 Photo source: abc.com

-Stop reading now if you don’t want spoilers on episode three of The Bachelor with Nick Viall (original air date: Monday, January 16, 2017).
+Stop reading now if you don’t want spoilers on episode two of The Bachelor with Nick Viall (original air date: Monday, January 9, 2017).

-What are your thoughts on this week’s episode?
-Was Nick hasty in sending Dominique home?
-While he finally send Corinne packing if it means losing the chance to run at Vanessa?
+So, what are your thoughts on this week’s episode?
+Was Nick right to send Liz home?
 Hit me up in the comments.

 Back next week.